$0 US Naturalization (N-400) Citizenship Guide — Quick-Start Checklist

 • How to cross-reference your travel against passport stamps and I-94 records

-• How to assess each trip against the 180-day and 365-day thresholds
+• How to assess each trip against the more-than-six-month and one-year thresholds

 • What evidence to prepare for trips that trigger the rebuttable presumption